arxanas/blog/_i18n/en/_posts/2023-01-05-git-ui-features.md

 - GitUp: the most innovative Git GUI of the above.
 - GitKraken: innovating in some spaces, such as improved support for centralized workflows by warning about concurrently-edited files.
 These areas aren't reflected above; I just noticed them on other occasions.
 - Sublime Merge: incredibly responsive, as to be expected from the folks responsible for [Sublime Text](https://www.sublimetext.com/).
+- Tower: for having a pleasing undo implementation.

 Demerits: